spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 ### Prometheus

-To install Prometheus and Grafana on Kubernetes, you will need to follow the instructions for a [kubectl based installation](%currentPath%/installation/kubernetes/kubectl/#deploy-prometheus-and-grafana).
+To install Prometheus and Grafana on Kubernetes, you need to follow the instructions for a [kubectl-based installation](%currentPath%/installation/kubernetes/kubectl/#deploy-prometheus-and-grafana).

 <!--IMPORTANT-->

 The address used to access the Grafana Dashboard depends on the Kubernetes platform the system is deployed to.
 If you are using (for example) GKE, the load balancer address would be used.
-If using Minikube (which does not provide a load balancer implementation), the IP of the Minikube (along with an assigned port) is used.
+If you use Minikube (which does not provide a load balancer implementation), the IP of the Minikube (along with an assigned port) is used.
 In the following examples, for simplicity, we use Minikube.

 <!--END_IMPORTANT-->